 University of Hertfordshire

-70%/GPA 2.8 in Grade 12 english
+70%/ GPA 2.8 in Grade 12 english

 Coventry University

-Bachelors- 2.8/ B+ or 60% in Grade 12 english
+Bachelors- 65%/B in Grade 12 english

-Masters- 65% in Grade 12 English
+Masters- 70%/ B+ in Grade 12 english

 Studying in the United Kingdom:

 Some of the best universities in the world, offering a broad range of courses across multiple areas, are located in the United Kingdom.
-Students can immerse themselves in a top-notch educational experience anywhere from the vibrant city campuses of London to the ancient halls of Oxford and Cambridge.
+Students can immerse themselves in a top-level educational experience anywhere from the vibrant city campuses of London to the ancient halls of Oxford and Cambridge.

 Why the United Kingdom?